 To use the Windi, first, gently massage your baby’s stomach in a downward motion, or bicycle their legs.
 Then simply lube the tip of the Windi (we use coconut oil), lift your baby’s legs, and insert it into their bum.

 The Windi has a built-in stopper, so it’s impossible to put it in too far.

 Within a few moments, gas and/or poo will shoot out the open end of the tube, instantly relieving your baby’s pain.

 If nothing happens, remove the Windi and continue belly massage before trying again.

 To say that Windi the Gaspasser has changed our lives is an understatement.
 We went through two nights of Petra being as cranky as Emmie was before nipping our problem in the bud.

 I use the Windi on Petra 1-2 times/day.
-If she is getting unusually cranky in the afternoon, the problem is almost always gas.
+If she is getting unusually cranky, the problem is almost always gas.

 I also use it before her last feeding of the night.
 We have noticed that when Petra has trapped gas, she tends to spit up a lot of milk.

 With all of the excess gas out of her belly, she is able to get a full feed and sleep for a long stretch of time.